javeria-2002/Tic_Tac_Toe-game/README.md

-# Tic_Tac_Toe-game
 Welcome to the Tic Tac Toe Game repository!
 This project brings the classic game of Tic Tac Toe to life with HTML, CSS, and JavaScript.
+Whether you're playing against a friend or challenging the computer, this interactive game offers hours of fun and strategic gameplay.
+With a clean and intuitive user interface, players can easily click or tap to mark their moves and compete for victory.
+Built with web technologies, this project serves as a great learning resource for aspiring developers interested in game development and front-end web technologies.
+Get ready to test your skills and enjoy the timeless thrill of Tic Tac Toe!